henrypoydar/dashboard-css/README.md

 # Dashboard CSS

-A minimal CSS framework for dashboard and control applications.
+A small CSS framework for dashboard and control applications.
 Great for web-based IoT projects.

 Produces a full-width page of "panels" arranged on a responsive grid.
 Each panel contains output information and/or control form elements.